Wavechaser/NamiColor/README.md

 If you are dealing with reversals, you may have to decrease `input gain` somewhat.

 > [!NOTE]
-> The key is, again, to fit everything inside 0-1 space.
+> The key is, again, to fit everything inside the 0-1 range.

 Being essentially an IDT, you would want NamiColor to capture and prepare a digital intermediate with the full scene information.
 Therefore, the goal of NamiColor is not necessarily to get the "correct exposure" at this stage, but to retain as much dynamic range as possible.
 You can always readjust exposure in later nodes.

+But if you don't have an excessive amount of highlights to cram between 0-1, you don't necessarily have to stretch your white all the way to the top.
+This is by all means optional, but it could make exposure adjustment a bit easier.
+Cineon defines gray at 470/1023 and diffuse white at 685/1023, so use your best judgement determining where your highlights go, given you can fit all the data in range.

 #### Channel Alignment